ScriptAutomate/docs-hub/README.md

 - Multi-persons projects
   - Code/tool migration
   - Creating new repositories/application for https://docs.saltstack.com/

-## WORK GROUP CONTRIBUTION GUIDELINES
-Guidelines for contributing to (and communicating with) this work group:
-- You are **not** required to be a work group member to assist in one of its goals.
-  - But you do need to be a member to advocate for solutions.
-  - **Action** is emphasized in this working group, not just planning and deliberation.
-- Please complete any task you’ve agreed to take on.
-  - Don’t over commit to a work group task beyond your means.
-- Ask for help and communicate to avoid developing in a vacuum.
-  - I encourage people to ask for help from other work group members **and** from the salt community at large.
-- Put good faith effort into resolving the issue with the current toolset before requesting to add/replace a tool.
-  - No one is to add a tool without deliberation and consent

 ## WHY JOIN THE DOCUMENTATION WORK GROUP?
 ### Improving open source documentation has a big impact